Master's Programme in International Design Business Management - M.Sc. Degree in Technology

 The final acceptance of applicants will be made on the basis of the interviews.
 The student can be admitted only for one Master’s Degree Programme in International Design Business Management.

-The compulsory application documents are listed here.
+The compulsory application documents in the field of science and technology are listed here.